perigrin/the-room/_posts/2023-07-25-perl-roguelike-part-6.md

 the attacker rolls higher than the defender, they hit.
 Damage is calculated by taking the difference of the two rolls.[^2]

-So we're going to need some abilities: Strength, Armor, Damage, and Hit Points.
+So we're going to need some abilities: Strength, Armor, and Hit Points.
 Let's add a new class to our Entities module.

 ```
 class Abilities {